1delta-DAO/docs/guide/delegation.md

 With collateral in place, we can now proceed to open a margin position by selecting a borrow currency at the top and a the collateral currency at the bottom.
 You also have to make sure that the "open" option is selected at the top.

 In our example, we want to sell the maximum amount MWNT possible given our collateral.
 This value is auto-selected when clicking on the MAX button.
-As a collateral, in this example, we select the currency that we deposited, USDC.
+As a collateral, we select the currency that we deposited, USDC.
 The Account panel on the left hand side allows you to simulate the trade on your position by enabling the "Simulation" switch at the bottom.

 <p align="center">
   <img src="../assets/margin/margin-open.png" />